jozzzzep/VarEnc/README.md

 # Variable Encryption
-Simple tools for storing values while efficiently keeping it encrypted in the memory.
+Simple tools for storing values while efficiently keeping them encrypted in the memory.
 * Currnetly supports all types of integers in C#.

 # [WIKI]: